balinomad/simple-config/README.md

 | wrap          | $value               | self    | _Static._ If the given value is not an array, wraps it in one. |
 | isAssoc       | $array               | boolean | _Static._ Tests if the array is associative.                   |
 | commonKeys    | $array1, $array2,... | array   | _Static._ Returns the keys present in all arrays.              |

-## 6. About Navindex

-Navindex is a web development agency in Melbourne, Australia.
-You'll find an overview of our cmpany [on our website](https://www.navindex.com.au).